angelo-munoz/aws-certification/solutions-architect-pro/cost-management.md

 ## AWS Budgets
 - set budgets based on cost, savings,
 - set alerts with triggers to Cloudwatch Events, or automated event hooks to apply SCP, IAM policy
+- management account can create budget for linked/member accounts.
+Set SCP on overrages to prevent spinning up new instances, or terminating instances w EC2 actions.

 ## Savings Plans
 - 3 types: Compute, EC2, Sagemaker